Ostrzeszów

-Ostrzeszów (/pl/; Schildberg) is a town in south-central Poland, in Greater Poland Voivodeship.
+Ostrzeszów (/pl/) is a town in south-central Poland, in Greater Poland Voivodeship.
 It is the capital of Ostrzeszów County.
-Ostrzeszów is located in the historical Wieluń Land.
 The population in 2023 was 14,095 inhabitants.
 The town is situated around 80 km from Wrocław, 170 km from Katowice and 160 km from Poznań.

-Founded in the Middle Ages, Ostrzeszów is a former Polish royal town that owed its prosperity to crafts and trade.
+Founded in the Middle Ages, Ostrzeszów is a former Polish royal town located in the historical Wieluń Land that owed its prosperity to crafts and trade.
 It became more internationally known for being the site of German-operated prisoner-of-war camps for Allied soldiers and officers of various nationalities, chiefly Polish, French, British and Norwegian, during the German occupation of Poland in World War II.
 One of Ostrzeszów's honorary citizens is Krzysztof Wielicki, who climbed all of the world's mountains of over 8000 m in height.
-Also, a popular guitarist, Adam Fulara was born in Ostrzeszów.